Meanwhile in Ireland

 John Shaw is Ireland’s longest serving prisoner, as well as Ireland’s first (known) serial killer.
 He was arrested, along with late accomplice Geoffrey Evans, for the abduction, rape, and torture of 22-year-old Elizabeth Plunkett in County Wicklow and 24-year-old Mary Duffy in County Mayo.

-He resides in Dublin’s Arbour Hill Prison.
+He resides in Dublin’s Arbour Hill Prison and is known as one of the most evil men Ireland has ever seen.
 During a recent two-day release, he walked around Dublin with a smile on his face.
 Thankfully, he is now back where he belongs.

 Share.
 Facebook Twitter WhatsApp Pinterest LinkedIn Tumblr Email